Piano Concerto (Tippett): III. Vivace

+Influences

 Resemblance to The Midsummer Marriage

 Tippett himself noted the piano concerto's close resemblance to his opera The Midsummer Marriage and called its music "rich, linear, lyrical, as in that opera."
 According to Wilfrid Mellers, Tippett's following a major choral work or opera with an important orchestral or instrumental one was a pattern Tippett followed more than once.
 Among the composer's other works, he wrote his First Symphony after completing his oratorio A Child of Our Time and his Second Piano Sonata after his opera King Priam.
 Kemp and Gloag cite the concerto's expansive orchestral lines and florid decoration of these lines as being highly reminiscent of the opera The Midsummer Marriage.
 They cite particularly the composer's use of celesta "to light up a realm of mystery and magic" (Kemp).

 The opera also influenced Tippett's approach to the solo writing in the concerto.
 While not entirely ignoring the traditional aspects of concerto writing, Tippett focused primarily on a shimmering quality in which, Kemp writes, "the harmonies emerged from the pedalling [sic] of lines of unequal groups of short notes."
 The composer had used this approach in his song cycle The Heart's Assurance, written in 1951, especially in his setting to the words "the meadows of her breath in the third song (the music for which, Kemp suggests, "sounds as if it was the direct link to the opening phrases of the concerto").

 Influence of Beethoven

 Gloag points out Beethoven's Fourth Piano Concerto as an influence in the Tippett concerto.
 The composer himself described the Gieseking rehearsal of the Beethoven as "the precise moment of conception" for his own work.
 Gloag suggests the quiet opening of the concerto, with the soloist introducing a G major harmony, as the most obvious fingerprint, from a compositional standpoint, to the Beethoven Fourth.
-The return of this opening gesture in the key of A-flat major, Gloag continues, "reflects Tippett's engagement" with Beethoven's Piano Sonata No. 31, Op.
+The return of this opening gesture in the key of A♭ major, Gloag continues, "reflects Tippett's engagement" with Beethoven's Piano Sonata No. 31, Op.
 110. However, according to Arnold Whittall, Tippett "turns the conventions of Beethovenian sonata form inside out" in the opening movement.
 As opposed to the dynamic intensity present in Beethoven works such as the Fifth Symphony and the "Emperor" Concerto, Tippett allows "change to take place gradually: ambiguity and avoidance of the explicit are exploited for their capacity to arouse expectations of coherent continuation."